tastytea/mastodon-cpp/README.md

 I'm going to rewrite key parts of this library.
 The new API will be incompatible with the old one.
 The new code will start with the version number `0.100.0`.
-The old code is archived in the branch "pre-0.100.0" and will get bugfixes for a while.
+The old code is archived in the branch `pre-0.100.0` and will get bugfixes for a while.

+**The code on the `master`-branch is not usable at the moment, stick to the releases, please.**

 # Usage